-Generally, both graduate and undergraduate coursework completed at institutions of higher learning recognized by a U.S. Department of Education accrediting agency and credit recommended by ACE (American Council on Education) or international Ministry of Education is eligible for transfer credit.
+Generally, both graduate and undergraduate coursework completed at institutions of higher learning accredited by an accrediting agency recognized by the U.S. Department of Education and credit recommended by ACE (American Council on Education) or international Ministry of Education is eligible for transfer credit.
 JWU does not accept transfer credit from any other institution or other forms of credit.
 Transfer credit is not guaranteed.
 Currently, JWU transfer credit evaluations are based on previous college work as it relates to the student's intended program of study.
 It is the university's policy to accept credits, but not grades.
 Only grades earned at Johnson & Wales University are calculated into the cumulative grade point average.
 Students must meet the university's residency requirements (p.
-161).
+184).